JohnTitorMB/Quest2.0.Snake/README.md

 # Quest2.0.Snake
-Make a snake game in the context of youtube channel : "Les quêtes d'un programmeur" The source code of this snake will be available when all parts of the video snake will be released on the channel
+Make a snake game in the context of youtube channel : "Les quêtes d'un programmeur"

+Features :
+- Move in all four directions with the keyboard arrows
+- Grow when you pick up an object
+- Update score
+- Death

 Changelog :
 17/01/2022 :
-- Add QuestEngine (zip) to repository
+- Add QuestEngine to repository
+25/04/2022 :
+- Add Snake project